Anarchism in Algeria: The libertarian press

 The first anarchist newspaper, Revolutionary Action, was published in Algiers in 1887. Élisée Reclus participated in anarchist attempts in Algeria to try to found a local labor movement.
 At that time, some libertarians sympathized with emigrating to Africa for the purpose of "revolutionary propaganda".
 Over the decades numerous publications emerged printing a variety of anarchist viewpoints, including translations of Peter Kropotkin's works.
 By 1890, anarchist groups were publishing newspapers and holding public meetings in Algiers, Bab El Oued, Boufarik and Mustapha.
 These groups refused to send delegates to the Algerian Socialist Congress of 1901, instead standing for the creation of a revolutionary Committee with a single objective: "the Social Revolution".

+In 1894, during the repression of January and February 1894, the crackdown extended to anarchists in Algeria, Paul Régnier, Jules Xixonnet, and other companions were arrested after protesting the police raid on the anarchist colony of Tarzout.

 In 1923, the "Libertarian Federation of North Africa" and its newspaper, Le Flambeau, was established by Algerian anarchists to coordinate Maghrebi libertarians in one and the same political organisation: "Le Flambeau has the ambition to unite all the anarchist comrades, scattered on all sides of our region, in the young and lively anarchist federation of northern French Africa and intensify anarchist propaganda more than ever".

+Anti-colonialism among French anarchists

+The French anarcho-syndicalist Émilie Busquant is commonly credited with creating the first copy of the Flag of Algeria.
+The anarchist Pierre Morain was also the first person from France to be arrested for publicly supporting the cause of Algerian independence.